Rhubarb is sharp and pungent with a fresh spring taste.

-- Field grown rhubarb–also called cherry rhubarb–has deep red stalks and green leaves.
-It is juicy and acidity.
+- Field-grown rhubarb–also called cherry rhubarb–has deep red stalks and green leaves.
+It is juicy and acidic.

 - Hothouse rhubarb–also called strawberry rhubarb—has pink to pale red stalks and yellowish-green leaves.
-It also has a smooth flesh and delicate texture.
-Hothouse rhubarb is less acidity and milder tasting than field-grown rhubarb and requires less sweetener when cooked.
+It also has smooth flesh and a delicate texture.
+Hothouse rhubarb is less acidic and milder tasting than field-grown rhubarb and requires less sweetener when cooked.

 - Select rhubarb that is firm and crisp with stalks of the brightest colors.
 If the leaves are attached, they should be fresh-looking without blemish.

 - Avoid rhubarb stalks that are bruised, blemished or pithy.

 - Keep rhubarb tightly wrapped in a plastic bag and refrigerated in a plastic bag for up to 5 days.
 Do not wash rhubarb until you are ready to cook.